Madea Goes to Jail: Plot

-At the district attorney's office, Josh's best friend Chuck (RonReaco Lee) runs into Linda and discovers that she is falsifying Candace's file to deliberately get her sent to prison and away from Josh, a practice she has engaged with other defendants as well, including Madea.
-Linda blackmails him to keep his mouth shut under the threat of telling their boss Fran (Aisha Hinds) that Chuck cheated on his bar exam to get his law license.
+At the DA's office, Josh's best friend Chuck discovers that Linda is falsifying Candace's file to get her sent to prison, a practice she has engaged with other defendants too, including Madea.
+Linda blackmails him to keep his mouth shut, threatening to expose the fact that Chuck cheated on the bar exam to get his law license.

-The next day, Ellen later asks Josh how he knows Candace.
-He tells Ellen that they were close friends from childhood through college, but during their college years, all of Josh's friends mistreated and bullied Candace because of her background and he started pushing her away out of embarrassment.
-He breaks down when he talks about one particular night when he took her to a party at his friends' insistence, where they gang-raped her after he left to go on a date.
-Since then, Josh has continued to harbor deep-seated guilt for leaving her behind and failing to protect her.
-Ellen comforts him and tells him that he shouldn't continue holding on to the guilt and that it was never his fault, especially since Candace already had personal troubles beforehand.
+Josh later reveals to Ellen that he and Candace were close friends from childhood, but during their college years, all of Josh's friends bullied Candace because of her background.
+Out of embarrassment, he started pushing her away.
+One night, Josh took Candace to a party, where his friends gang-raped her after he left to go on a date.
+Since then, Josh has harbored guilt for failing to protect her.
+Ellen says that he should not continue holding on to the guilt.